ChrisDeFreitas/ElasticStack/README.md

 This is a work in progress and another of my archives of generally useful information that I don't want to lose.
 Feel free to use for your own purposes.

 ## Sections
-- Refereneces
+-- Refereneces
-- General
+-- General
-- Elastic Search Service
+-- Elastic Search Service
-- Elastic Search Admin
+-- Elastic Search Admin
-- Kibana Service
+-- Kibana Service
-- Filebeat Service
+-- Filebeat Service
-- Metricbeat Service (todo soon)
+-- Metricbeat Service
-- Apache Monitoring
+-- Apache Monitoring
-- Commands and Scripts
+-- Commands and Scripts

 - See:
 -- "References" for useful links.